vynik/orbis/README.md

 ### If you like this project, consider giving it a ⭐!

-Made with python by 4zuj.
+Made with python by vynik.

 </div>